jhxmluv/G4/README.md

 We brainstormed and made decisions while each of us came up with ideas for digital tools that would be helpful for students.
 ### selected digital tool : Classcard
-Why?
-Simply put: Offering students a unique approach to English vocabulary compared to before
+❓ Simply put: Offering students a unique approach to English vocabulary compared to before

 A draft script for the video